With German CPI showing signs of softening, should we watch the euro’s direction as it faces resistance?

 - U.S. JOLTS Job Openings

-In yesterday’s U.S. trading session, the Canadian dollar strengthened.
+In U.S. trading yesterday, the Canadian dollar strengthened.
 The CAD/JPY pair rebounded from 104.857 to 106.343.
-The hourly RSI rose from the oversold level of 30 to 62.On the 4-hour chart, the pair has already broken above the 200-period SMA resistance line, and on the daily chart, it is beginning to form higher lows.
-We will need to watch price action during European trading hours to see if the Canadian dollar’s momentum holds.
+The hourly RSI rose from 30—the oversold level—to 62.On the 4-hour chart, the pair has already broken above the 200 SMA resistance level, and on the daily chart, it is beginning to form higher lows.
+We will need to monitor price action during European trading hours to see if the Canadian dollar’s momentum continues.

-European currencies fell as the euro weakened against the U.S. dollar following yesterday’s release of Germany’s September consumer price index, which showed a year-over-year decline from 1.9% in the previous month to 1.6%.The EUR/USD pair fell from 1.1209 to 1.1113.
-On the hourly chart, it plummeted from above the 20-period moving average (MA) to below it.
-Although the 4-hour chart continues to show higher highs, the daily chart has produced consecutive bearish candles with upper shadows, so we should remain cautious about a potential weakening of the euro during U.S. trading hours.
+European currencies fell as the euro weakened against the U.S. dollar following yesterday’s release of Germany’s September consumer price index, which showed a year-over-year decline from 1.9% the previous month to 1.6%.The EUR/USD pair fell from 1.1209 to 1.1113.
+On the hourly chart, the price plummeted from above the 20-period moving average (MA) to below it.
+Although the 4-hour chart continues to show higher highs, the daily chart has seen a series of bearish candles with upper shadows, so traders should remain cautious of further weakness in the euro during U.S. trading hours.